kollence/kollence/README.md

 - 👋 Hi, I’m @kollence
 - 👀 I’m interested in web development front-end, back-end full-stack
-- 🌱 I’m currently learning docker
+- 🌱 I’m advanced in SQL, PHP, Javascript, Laravel, React, Vue
 - 💞️ I’m looking to collaborate on any projects that I could fit for a job
 - 📫 How to reach me misterija@gmail.com